A chaperone-less trip probably makes a nervous wreck of 9 out of 10 parents.

 The more familiar they become with your plans and destinations, the more at ease they'll be.

 They still don't want to hear it?
 Offer a compromise by getting a GPS tracker app.

 Not only will it force you to stay out of questionable spots, but knowing they'll be able to follow your every step might finally convince them.

 2. Pay for the trip yourself

 Most importantly, though?
-Asking for permission and money simply lengthens the already-tough list of arguments you will have to defend in front of the jury.
+Asking for permission and money lengthens the already formidable list of arguments you will have to defend in front of the jury.
 Think about it.

 3. Get on your parent's good side before you ask them

 Take a moment to analyze your relationship with your parents.